emb-riscv/specs-markdown/system-clock.md

 measure time and to drive pre-emptive context switches
 - a variable rate alarm or signal timer to handle timeouts and alarms

-All harts in a RISC-V device share the same Device System Clock instance.
+All harts in a RISC-V device share the same system clock instance.

-When the processor is halted in Debug state, the counter is not incremented.
+When the processor is halted in Debug state, the clock counter is not incremented.

-The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when the device is powered and not counting during debug.
+The system clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when the device is powered and not counting during debug.